GetStream/stream-video-js/CONTRIBUTING.md

   - The release configuration for each public package can be found in the `packages/<package name>/project.json` file
   - For more information checkout the documentation of the [release tool](https://github.com/jscutlery/semver) we are using
   - [Known issue about the release process](https://getstream.slack.com/archives/C04ATV49DU3/p1687161389232829)
 - Documentation is deployed to the [production site](https://getstream.io/video/docs/).
-An exception is the Node.js documentation, which needs to be deployed separately ([see above](#client) for more details).
+An exception is the Node.js documentation, which needs to be deployed separately ([see Client section](#client) for more details).
-- All relevant sample apps will be deployed
+- All relevant sample apps are deployed